 A prototype, in other words.
 You probably already have an idea what that is.
 Still, let’s take a look at Wikipedia’s definition:

-A prototype is an early model of a product […] the operation or fit of parts is tested and production is prepared.
+A prototype is an early model of a product […] the operation or fitting of parts is tested and the production is prepared.

 Agile protoyping: developing apps using the protoype as a guide

 Agile prototyping stands for continuously innovating and improving your app, using the protoype as a guide.
-Extensive testing constantly renews the prototype.
-Your team, as well as your customer, gets a clear picture of the app and can provide early feedback.
+Through extensive testing and an iterative approach, the prototype is constantly refined via feedback from the field.
+Your team, as well as your end users, get a clear picture of the app and can provide feedback at an early stage.
 As a result, problems are tackled before they really become a problem.
 It gives your team a good foundation to work with, and build on.
-Let’s list the benefits of agile protoyping.
+Let’s list the benefits of the agile principles.
+The process of building functionalities in sprints ensures results, flexibility and change, all supported by short timelines and sharp focus on key functions.

 Agile prototyping provides clarity